 25. Quality and service: We are a member of the Association of Independent Tour Operators.
 AITO which represents around 140 of Britain's best specialist tour operators.
 We adhere to the high values of quality and service that AITO promotes and the company follows the AITO Quality Charter which can be viewed at www.aito.com.

 26. Your Financial Protection.
-The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under ABTOT Combined and the Package Travel, Package Holidays and Package Tours Regulations 1992 for Adventure Alternative, and in the event of their insolvency, protection is provided for the following:
+The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under its ATOL Franchise and The Package Travel and Linked Travel Arrangements Regulations 2018 for Adventure Alternative 5229, ATOL number 11342, and in the event of their insolvency, protection is provided for the following:

-- flight inclusive packages, flight only and flight plus sold as a principal under ATOL number 11342.
+- flight inclusive packages, flight only and linked travel arrangements (LTAs ) sold as a principal under ABTOT ATOL Franchise.

-1, 2 3 and 4 provides for a refund in the event you have not yet travelled.
-1, 3 and 4 provides for repatriation.
-Please note that bookings made outside the UK are only protected by ABTOT when purchased directly with Adventure Alternative.
+ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
+Please note that bookings made outside the EEA are only protected by ABTOT when purchased directly with Adventure Alternative.

-If we, or the suppliers identified on your ATOL certificate or holiday itinerary, are unable to provide the services listed (or a suitable alternative, through an alternative ATOL holder, alternative supplier or otherwise) for reasons of insolvency, ABTOT Limited may make a payment to (or confer a benefit on) you under the ABTOT Combined scheme.
+If we, or the suppliers identified on your ATOL certificate or holiday itinerary, are unable to provide the services listed (or a suitable alternative, through an alternative ATOL holder, alternative supplier or otherwise) for reasons of insolvency, ABTOT Limited may make a payment to (or confer a benefit on) you under its scheme.
 You agree that in return for such a payment or benefit you assign absolutely to ABTOT Limited any claims which you have or may have arising out of or relating to the non-provision of the services, including any claim against us, the travel agent (or your credit card issuer where applicable).
-You also agree that any such claims may be re-assigned to another body, if that other body has paid sums you have claimed under the ABTOT Combined scheme.
-For further information visit the ATOL website at www.atol.org.uk or the ABTOT website at www.ABTOT.com.
+You also agree that any such claims may be re-assigned to another body, if that other body has paid sums you have claimed under the ABTOT ATOL Franchise scheme.

 Financial protection through ATOL and ABTOT

-The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under ABTOT Combined and the Package Travel, Package Holidays and Package Tours Regulations 1992 for Adventure Alternative, and in the event of their insolvency, protection is provided for the following:
+The Association of Bonded Travel Organisers Trust Limited (ABTOT) provides financial protection under its ATOL Franchise and The Package Travel and Linked Travel Arrangements Regulations 2018 for Adventure Alternative 5229, ATOL number 11342, and in the event of their insolvency, protection is provided for the following:

-1, 2 3 and 4 provides for a refund in the event you have not yet travelled.
-1, 3 and 4 provides for repatriation.
-Please note that bookings made by customers outside the UK are only protected by ABTOT when purchased directly with Adventure Alternative.
+ABTOT cover provides for a refund in the event you have not yet travelled or repatriation if you are abroad.
+Please note that bookings made by customers outside the EEA are only protected by ABTOT when purchased directly with Adventure Alternative.